-However, your number - what you're going to need at retirement - is going to depend on the cost of the lifestyle you want to live in retirement.
+The main reason you want to save for retirement now is retirement can be expensive depending on your desired lifestyle.
+A pension may not be an option.
+Outside of the military there are very few civilian employers offering a pension anymore.
+Your social security may not be enough to fund the lifestyle you want in retirement.
 You also have to consider your health and longevity (how long will you live).
-Financial experts suggest planning for up to 100 years of age.
+Financial experts suggest to plan for up to 100 years of age.
 You also have to factor in inflation.
 The average rate of inflation is 3% - 4%.
-Are you saving or investing in something that can beat this rate on average?
+Are you saving in a product that will beat this rate on average?